aboutsummaryrefslogtreecommitdiff

 4. Run M-x pearl-menu, or start with M-x pearl-list-issues.

 Pearl writes one active Org file.
-Running a different query or view replaces that file's contents after checking for dirty buffers.
+Running a different view or filter replaces that file's contents after checking for dirty buffers.
 Refresh commands reuse the source stored in the file header.

 Commands